 |MNA||Math Elective (MTH124 or Higher)||3|

 |PMP248||Cardiology and Pulmonology for the Paramedic||4|

 |PMP249||Intermediate Clinical Practicum||1|

 |PMP279||Application of Research in Pre-Hospital Medicine||2||Writing Enriched Requirement|

 MTH 150 or higher is suitable for students desiring continuation to bachelor's degree.
-PMP 103 requires Pennsylvania Department of Health EMT-Basic Certification to register.
+PMP 103 requires Pennsylvania Department of Health EMT Certification to register.
 (Credit by exam is available for demonstrated competency via written and practical examination.)
-PMP 122 - Emergency Medical Technician - Basic (8 cr.) is required if not certified as an EMT-Basic.
-CPR is required in the EMT-Paramedic curriculum.
-Students can challenge FIT 111 to meet this requirement.
+PMP 122 - Emergency Medical Technician (8 cr.) is required if not certified as an EMT.
+Current American Heart Association CPR certification is required in the Paramedic curriculum.

 In addition to tuition, fees, textbooks, and other standard student costs, paramedic students will be responsible for additional costs to include (but not limited to): travel to clinical/field rotations, a complete medical examination, student malpractice insurance, health insurance, hospital and field uniforms, criminal record clearance, drug testing, and certification exams.